astramieri/azure-data-engineering-udemy/docs/module_3/dedicated_sql_pool.md

 A round-robin distributed table distributes table rows evenly across all distributions.
 The assignment of rows to distributions is random.
 Unlike hash-distributed tables, rows with equal values are not guaranteed to be assigned to the same distribution.
 Consider using the round-robin distribution for your table when the table is a **temporary staging table**.

-Another table storage option is to **replicate** a small table across all the compute nodes.

 **NOTE.** When you don't specify any sort of distribution, the default is the Round-Robin distribution.

-Example:

 ```
 CREATE TABLE [dbo].[FactInternetSales]